Non-reciprocal Cavity Polariton with Atoms Strongly Coupled to Optical Cavity: Principle of non-reciprocal cavity polaritons

-Figure~1 schematically illustrates the experimental setup to realize the non-reciprocal cavity polariton.
-The kernel is a cavity QED setup with neutral atoms strongly coupled to an FP cavity~\cite{Raimond2001, Miller2005, Reiserer2015}, in which the collective atom-cavity coupling cooperativity can greatly exceeding unity.
-The cavity supports degenerated circularly polarized $\left(\sigma_{\pm}\right)$ optical modes.
-In an ideal case, by preparing the atom on the ground spin state with $S_{z}=-S$ and $S \neq 0$, its couplings to the two circularly polarized photons are maximally unbalanced.
-As shown in Fig.~\ref{fig1}a, the $\sigma_{+}$-polarized vacuum strongly couples with the atoms and constitutes the vacuum polaritons, as the quasi-particles $\frac{1}{\sqrt{2}}\left(a_{+}\pm b_{+}\right)$, whose eigenfrequency is detuned from the bare cavity by $\pm g_{\mathrm{eff}}$.
-Here, $a_{+}$ and $b_{+}$ denote the bosonic operator of $\sigma_{+}$-polarized cavity mode and the corresponding collective psudo-spin operator for atomic transition, respectively, and $g_{\mathrm{eff}}$ is the effective coupling strength.
-Hence, the system shows two polariton states in the spectra (Fig.~\ref{fig1}c), and both emit only $\sigma_{+}$-polarized photons.
-In contrast, the atoms are transparent to the $\sigma_{-}$-polarized photons due to the lacking of the atomic transitions (Fig.~\ref{fig1}b), thus the mode remains as the bare cavity mode (Fig.~\ref{fig1}d).
-Comparing the two cases, the T-symmetry is broken for the polariton states.
+As shown in Figure~\ref{fig1}a and b, the $\sigma_+$-polarized light field couples to the atomic transition $|g\rangle \leftrightarrow |e\rangle$, whereas no atomic transition is available for the $\sigma_-$-polarized light field.
+This situation can be easily found in an atom by preparing the atom to a ground spin-polarized state with Zeeman quantum number $m_{F}=-F$ (with the hyperfine quantum number $F\neq0$) and using the atomic transition $|F\rangle \leftrightarrow |F'\rangle$ (with the hyperfine quantum number $F' \le F$).
+The propagation direction of the signal light is not presented in Figure~\ref{fig1} because the interaction with the atom has no connection with the propagation direction.
+The collective atom-cavity coupling cooperativity for the $\sigma_+$-polarized mode is much greater than unity, and cavity polaritons between the photons and atoms are then constituted.
+The cavity polaritons, shown as quasiparticles with annihilation operator $p_{u,l}=\frac{1}{\sqrt{2}}\left(a_{+}\pm b_{+}\right)$ at the low excitation limit ($u$ and $l$ denote the upper and lower polaritons respectively; see Section S5 in the Supporting Information for details), have eigenfrequencies detuned from the bare cavity by $\pm g_{\mathrm{eff}}$.
+Here, $a_{+}$ and $b_{+}$ denote the bosonic operator of the $\sigma_{+}$-polarized cavity mode and the corresponding collective pseudospin operator for atomic transition, respectively, and $g_{\mathrm{eff}}$ is the effective coupling strength.
+Hence, the system shows two polariton states in the spectra (two peaks in Figure~\ref{fig1}c), and both emit only $\sigma_{+}$-polarized photons.
+When the time is reversed, the $\sigma_{+}$-polarized photon becomes $\sigma_{-}$.
+The atoms are transparent to the $\sigma_{-}$-polarized photons due to the absence of atomic transitions (Figure~\ref{fig1}b.
+Thus, the mode remains as a bare cavity mode (Figure~\ref{fig1}d).
+Comparing these two cases, it is obvious that the T-symmetry is broken for the atom-cavity interacting system.

-The T-symmtry breaking of polaritons would break the Lorentz reciprocity of forward ($+z$) and backward ($-z$) propagating probe lights with polarizations of $\sigma_{+}$ and $\sigma_{-}$, respectively.
-Under the linear approximation~\cite{SM}, the the transmission of the whole setup reads
+The T-symmetry breaking of the system would break the Lorentz reciprocity of forward ($+z$) and backward ($-z$) propagating probe light with $\sigma_{+}$ and $\sigma_{-}$ polarizations, respectively.
+Under the linear approximation (Section S4 in the Supporting Information), the transmission of the whole system reads